 When I was thirteen, my family and I moved from the town I grew up in.
 I spent years living in the past, desperately longing to be back with those I'd left behind.
 And of course, when I returned, I didn’t find the homecoming I was expecting.
 My friends had moved on with their lives.
 There I was, having remained in stasis; stubbornly wishing to be back in a place that didn’t exist anymore.

-Though purporting to be only semi-autobiographical, Appropriate Behavior was written as Akhavan’s Master’s thesis following the end of her first lesbian relationship, and it feels unflinchingly personal.
+Though purporting to be only semi-autobiographical, Appropriate Behaviour was written as Akhavan’s Master’s thesis following the end of her first lesbian relationship, and it feels unflinchingly personal.

 The story follows Shirin (Akhavan, playing a version of herself), a twentysomething bisexual Iranian living in Brooklyn who stubbornly tries to get back together with her ex girlfriend while grappling with coming out to her traditional Iranian parents.
 Everything the film reveals about her relationship with ex-girlfriend Maxine (Rebecca Henderson) suggests they shouldn’t be anywhere near each other, yet Shirin ploughs forward in her pursuit of winning her back.